Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 - Life expectancy: 7 to 10 years

-2. Tibetan mastiff
+2. Tibetan Mastiff

 One of the most excellent guard dog breeds available is the Tibetan mastiff, which was developed in the Himalayas to protect both humans and cattle.